systopia/de.systopia.civioffice/docs/index.md

   to send emails with personalized attachments (search result actions for contacts and contributions)
 - API
-- HTML to OOXML conversion to allow for simple formatting within tokens (also a workaround for missing Smarty syntax)
+- (X)HTML to OOXML conversion to allow for simple formatting within tokens (also a workaround for missing Smarty syntax)

 ## Planned features for version 1.0